Getting Started with Browser Extensions: A Quick Guide

 Productivity as a Priority

-As a “seasoned” software engineer, I’ve navigated through numerous deployment & hosting platforms.
+As a “seasoned” software engineer, I’ve battle-tested numerous deployment & hosting platforms.

 That search has led me, again and again, to Vercel in the past few years.